Glossary

 FQHC

-A federally qualified health center is (1) an organization that receives grants under Section 330 of the Public Health Service Act; (2) an organization that does not receive a grant under the Section 330 of the Public Health Service Act, but otherwise meets all requirements to receive such a grant; or (3) an outpatient health clinic associated with tribal or Urban Indian Health Organizations (UIHO); and has applied for recognition and been approved as a federally qualified health center for Medicare and Medicaid, as described in Sections 1861(aa)(3) and 1905(l)(2) of the Social Security Act.
-Payments to these organizations are subject to requirements set forth in Section 190 2(bb) of the Social Security Act.
-(Medicaid Managed-Care Capitation – Rate Development and Certification)
+An organization that (1) receives grants under Section 330 of the Public Health Service Act; (2) does not receive a grant under the Section 330 of the Public Health Service Act, but otherwise meets all requirements to receive such a grant; or (3) is an outpatient health clinic associated with tribal or Urban Indian Health Organizations (UIHO).
+The organization must have also applied for recognition, and been approved as a federally qualified health center for Medicare and Medicaid, as described in Sections 1861(aa)(3) and 1905(l)(2) of the Social Security Act.
+Payments to these organizations are subject to requirements set forth in Section 1902(bb) of the Social Security Act.
+(ASOP No. 49)

 Frozen Attained Age Actuarial Cost Method